cloud-zhao/VVssh/README.md

 ##Description

 	This is a simple SSH client
+ 	And batch execution command
+	And batch file transfer
 ##Function

 	Record your login information,help you to log in again for the future